A Guide to Xfinity Internet Plans for Seniors (2025)

 Xfinity is a solid internet provider, providing fast speeds for relatively reasonable prices.
 It is especially good for someone who wants lower speeds of only 400 Mbps, as they can benefit from paying only $40 per month for the internet.
 It’s also ideal for someone who owns a compatible modem and wants to install their own internet, or someone who wants to bundle internet with mobile, TV, or streaming.

 However, Xfinity is not ideal if you don’t have a compatible modem, as your monthly costs will go up by $15 a month after the first year.
-It’s also not for you if you don’t want to pay extra for a price lock of more than 12 months.
+It’s also not for you if you don’t want to pay extra for a price lock of five years.
 To learn more about your options, read my rundown of the best internet providers for seniors.

 Frequently Asked Questions About Xfinity